inkoalawetrust/Smart-Marines/readme.md

 - Attack stuff by:
   - Bashing it with their rifle.
 (Melee)
   - Shoot at it in bursts of 5 rounds.
 (Ranged)
   - Throw a grenade at it, more likely to throw it at crowds of enemies.
-(Area of effect)
+(Area of effect) (Unfinished)
 - Run away from their own grenades.
+(Unfinished)
 - Reload their rifles for every 20 rounds they fire in total.
   - They first try a few times to run away from their target until out of sight, to not reload while vulnerable.
 - Chase around their target for some time before losing track of it, if they can't hear or see it for too long.
 - When not set to friendly, they attack friendly NPCs on sight, unlike normal enemy NPCs/monsters, that don't attack friendly NPCs unless provoked by them first.
+(Unfinished)
 - Can be frightened if their target is big and/or strong enough.
+(Unfinished)
 - Can have a chance to taunt and wave their rifle after killing a powerful NPC, player, or a lot of weaker enemies*.
+(Unfinished)
 - Has placeable machine gun turrets that both players and the marines can use, you can press the use key on a friendly marine to get him off of one.
+(Unfinished)
 - Includes a separate marine that permanently stays on the turret until killed, who can also be colored like below.
 Pressing use on him doesn't get him off.
+(Unfinished)
-- You can press the use key on friendly marines when they are in their initial spawn state, to get them to move.
+- You can press the use key on friendly marines when they are in their initial Sawn state, to get them to move, or press use on them while they are standing still or looking for enemies.
+To get them go back to their Spawn state.
-- Can be colored with a variety of colors:
+- Can be colored with a variety of colors:  (Unfinished)
   - Red
   - Gray
   - White